The Impact of Mobility on Gossip Algorithms

 \end{theorem}

 \begin{proof} Divide the grid into squares of side length $m$.
-Then each square contains $m^2$ agents and mobility of each agent spans at least its own square and each square adjacent to it.
+Initially, each square contains $m^2$ agents.
+Let $a_{i}$ refer to the agent whose initial location is $i$ and let $s(a_{i})$ refer to the square containing $i$.
+The mobility of agent $a_i$ covers $s(a_{i})$ and intersects the squares adjacent to it.
 For each pair of agents we must route $D(i,j) = 1/n^2$ units of flow.
-We will do this by routing flows in L-shaped paths, as shown in Figure \ref{local_example}.
-Agent $i$ will spread its $1/n^2$ units of flow evenly to the $m^2$ nodes in the adjacent square -- these will them send the flow split among the $m^2$ agents in the next square, and so on.
-Thus flow is routed only along inter-square edges.
-Each left-to-right edge carries flow from the $O(\sqrt{n}/m)$ squares to the left of it and to the $O(n/m^2)$ squares to the right and above it.
-Each square has $m^2$ agents so there are $O(n^{3/2}/m)$ flows carrying $1/n^2 m^2$ per flow, so the load on the edge is
+We will do this by routing flows in L-shaped paths, as shown in Figure \ref{local_example} and \ref{local_example2}.
+Since $a_{i}$'s mobility intersects the squares adjacent to $s(a_{i})$, there is a nonzero probability that agent $a_{i}$ will communicate with an agent $a_{i'}$ whose square $s(a_{i'})$ is adjacent to $s(a_{i})$.

+Assign the $1/(m^2 n^2)$ units of flow to each agent $a_{i'}$ whose initial location is in the square adjacent to $s(a_i)$.
+There are $m^2$ such agents.
+Each agent then routes $1/(m^4 n^2)$ units of flow to each agent $a_{i''}$ in the next square along the L-shaped path.
+The flow is routed only along edges $(j,j')$ such that $s(a_j)$ and $s(a_j')$ are different.
+Each left-to-right edge carries flow from the $O(\sqrt{n}/m)$ squares to the left of it.
+These flows are routed to the $O(n/m^2)$ squares to the right and above it for a total of $O(n^{3/2}/m^3)$ pairs $(i,j)$ that are routed through each square.
+Each square has $m^2$ agents so there are $O(n^{3/2}/m)$ flows carrying $1/(n^2 m^2)$ per flow, so the load on the edge is

 The same bound holds for down-to-up edges.

 To find the capacity of these edges, we calculate the probability that agents $i$ and $k$ in adjacent squares average with each other.
 The probability is $1/n$ to select agent $i$ and the overlap in agent $i$ and $k$'s mobility area is $\Omega(m^2)$, so the chance $i$ and $k$ are adjacent after moving is $\Omega(1/m^2)$.
 With high probability there will be no more than $O(\log m)$ nodes for $i$ to choose from, so the chance of selecting $k$ is at worst $\Omega(1/\log m)$.
 Thus: